EmnaBenKhelifa/API/README.md

         return 'sucess'
     return render_template ('sign_up.html')
 ```
+Go to http://localhost:5000/signup and enter the information of the new user you want to create
 Check if users table is not empty anymore by typing the next command in mysql prompt :

 ```
-SELECT * FROM USERS ;
+SELECT * FROM users ;
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ### Modify user's information